-When developing a minimum viable product (MVP), minimizing cost and time to market are top priorities.
-The point of an MVP is to test the waters and see if a new idea is viable.
+When developing a minimum viable product (MVP), minimizing cost and time to market are top priority.
+The point of an MVP is to test the waters and determine whether a new idea is feasible.
 If the concept is proven to have potential after the MVP is released more time can be spent building additional features to create a more polished product.
-There is no point dumping a ton of resources into what is basically a test project.
+There is no point in dumping a ton of resources into what is basically a test project.

 One way to quickly release a minimum viable product while expending a limited amount of resources is with IT outsourcing.
-To illustrate how engaging an IT outsourcing partner is compatible with MVP projects I am going to discuss the experience of one of our clients.
+To illustrate how engaging an IT outsourcing partner is compatible with MVP projects I will discuss the experience of one of our clients.

 Options for Developing a Minimum Viable Product

 Larvol is a US-based tech company that provides SaaS solutions supporting competitive intelligence, business intelligence, and medical communications departments in the pharmaceutical and biotech industry.
 Their international team, made up of PhDs and MDs in various medical fields, has provided comprehensive competitive intelligence and analysis for a number of fortune 500 companies.